-Composition Competition We are delighted to announce the 22/23 iteration of our Composition Competition, for composers in years 10-13, to have your music workshopped by our musical theatre experts at Royal Holloway.
+We are delighted to announce the 23/24 iteration of our Composition Competition, for composers in years 10-13 to have your choral piece performed by our world-leading Chapel Choir at Royal Holloway.

 Are you a composer in Year 10 to 13 interested in writing for choir?
 Do you want to hear your music performed by our world-leading Chapel Choir?

-Royal Holloway is launching a composition competition for young composers.
-The winners of this competition will have their scenes workshopped and appraised by our Musical Theatre experts Dr Tom Parkinson and Prof. Dan Rebellato.
+Royal Holloway, University of London is launching a composition competition for young composers.
+The winners of this competition will have their pieces performed by the acclaimed Choir of Royal Holloway, led by director of choral music, Rupert Gough.

-- Write a musical theatre scene, for our students to perform.
+- Write a choral piece for our choir to perform.

-- The scene should last between 3 and 6 minutes in length and contain one song.
+- The piece should last between 3-6 minutes in length.

-- It should be written for piano accompaniment, even if a piano reduction from a larger ensemble
+- It can be unaccompanied or written with piano accompaniment, even if a piano reduction from a larger ensemble.

 There are two categories, based on age:

 One will be chosen from each category.
 The winning compositions will receive feedback and a one-to-one mentoring session from Lecture in Music Composition and Composer-in-Residence with the Choir of Royal Holloway, Nathan James Dearden.

 Dates and Timeline

-The deadline for sending us your compositions is 23:59 on Friday 6 January 2023.
+DEADLINE EXTENDED The deadline for sending us your compositions is 23:59 on Friday, 26 April 2024.